 This grant provides a $1000 summer research grant on an alternating basis to a continuing Biology student studying field botany and a continuing History student studying Virginia history.
 Graduate as well as continuing undergraduate students are eligible.
 In Biology, eligible students are nominated by faculty and chosen by committee.

-In 2016 the award will go to a history student.
-Please contact Dr. Martha A. Case for more information and nominations for Spring 2017.
+In 2018 the award will go to a history student.

 Shirley T. & Martin C. Mathes Botanical Award:

 This award recognizes an outstanding senior student who has demonstrated exceptional skills or commitment to the botanical sciences.
 For each recipient, a woody plant will be added to the campus grounds in the student’s honor to foster environmental awareness, increase botanical appreciation, and promote the diversity of campus plantings.
 Additionally, students receive a framed certificate and their names will be displayed on a plaque in the biology department.
 Students are nominated by faculty and chosen by committee.
 Please contact Dr. Martha A. Case for more information and nominations.